fawnoculus/NTM-Fabric/DevNotes/DevNotes.md

 ## Coding Documentation
-I'm going to be honest, this is not really coding documentation, this is more just a record of decisions that I made during development that I wrote down so that I remember them.
+I'm going to be honest, this is not really coding documentation, this is more just a recording of decisions that I made during development that I wrote down so that I remember them.
-#
 - Datagen will be used for advancements, loot-tables, recipes & tags (where possible)
 - A lot of Models will be done with Datagen, but obviously custom/advanced Models will remain as Json/Blender Files
 - Translation will be done with lang files, not with Datagen
-- Don't forget to add EMI & JEI compatibility once they port beyond 1.21.1
+- Don't forget to add EMI & JEI compatibility once they port to whatever version we are at
-- The original hbm's displayed some information next to your Crosshair (like info about an RBMK Reactor) this will likely be moved to the Jade compatibility Plugin
+- The original mod displayed some information next to your Crosshair (like info about an RBMK Reactor) this will probably be moved to the Jade compatibility Plugin
--
-#

 ### Some Stuff will be changed to fit into modern Versions (or because i felt like it):
 (Maybe make the old names & textures advisable through a resource pack)

 #### Textures:
 - Industrial Copper -> Standard Minecraft Copper
 - Ores : the new Stone/Netherrack/Endstone Texture
 - Buckets : the new Bucket Texture

 #### Names:
 - Industrial Grade Copper -> Copper (Copper already exist after all)
 - Minecraft Grade Copper -> Red Copper (Consistency)